 For myriad and understandable reasons, that can be a very tough call to make, with the correct decision being critically important to a company’s bottom line.

-An established business and commercial law firm can work with a client to help ensure that all relevant considerations are addressed and dealt with regarding this high-level matter.
+An established business and commercial law firm like ours can work with a client to help ensure that all relevant considerations are addressed and dealt with regarding this high-level matter.
 Some companies might prefer to lease, owing to the comparatively smaller effect that a lease has on a company’s cash flow and balance sheet as compared with a real estate purchase.